Author(s): Mehta, V.K.; Sullivan, P.J.; Walter, M.T.; Krishnaswamy, L.; DeGloria, S.D

 Link to SEI author(s):

-Impacts of disturbance on soil properties in a dry tropical forest in southern India
+Ecosystem impacts of disturbance in a dry tropical forest in southern India

 Read the article (external link to journal)